-Students may also access their HSC results from 6 am on Thursday 19 December 2002 until mid-January 2003 by using the automated telephone service.
-They will access this service by telephoning 1902 220 100 and keying-in their student number and personal identification number (PIN).
-Students will receive their PIN in late November.
+Students may also access their HSC results from 6 am on Thursday 18 December 2003 until mid-January 2004 by using the automated telephone service.
+The service will cost students \$1.65 per minute.
+They can access this service by telephoning 1902 220 100 and keying-in their student number and personal identification number (PIN).
+Students will receive their PIN in the post at their home address.
 They will get their HSC results by recorded message.
 The telephone service will run 24 hours a day and it is estimated that each call will take approximately two minutes, although students will have the option of having their results repeated.

 The Board of Studies established the phone service in 1997.
-Last year, over 11 000 calls were made in the first 12 hours of the Results Line opening.
+Last year, over 6000 calls were made on the first day of the Results Line opening.